gar1t/gage-save/tests/lib-python-util.md

 Plugins routinely patch the environment to perform additional actions.
 One such patch is to listen for method calls on various classes.
-The `listen_method` function can be used to reveive notification when a method is called.
+The `listen_method` function can be used to receive notification when a method is called.

 Let's create a class with a method that prints a message: